KJ-Labs/Readme-File-Generator/README.md

 ## Questions

-- If you have any questions, please contact me on Github
+- If you have any questions, please contact me on Github.
 - email@gmail.com
 - [KJ-Labs](https://github.com/KJ-Labs)